Horatio Nelson, 1st Viscount Nelson: Neapolitan campaign

-Nelson was dismayed by the decision of George Spencer, 2nd Earl Spencer, and declared that he would rather have received no title than that of a mere barony.
-He was, however, cheered by the attention showered on him by the citizens of Naples, the prestige accorded him by the kingdom's elite, and the comforts he received at the Hamiltons' residence.
-He made frequent visits to their residence to attend functions in his honour, or tour nearby attractions with Emma, who was almost constantly at his side and with whom, by now, he had fallen deeply in love.

-Orders arrived from the Admiralty to blockade the French forces in Alexandria and Malta, a task Nelson delegated to his captains, Samuel Hood and Alexander Ball.
-Despite enjoying his lifestyle in Naples—even while judging it to be a "country of fiddlers and poets, whores and scoundrels", which he found less than desirable—Nelson began to think of returning to England.
-However, King Ferdinand IV had just faced an extended period of pressure from his wife, Maria Carolina of Austria, who was advocating for an aggressive foreign policy towards France, a country which, five years earlier, had beheaded her sister, and its queen, Marie Antoinette.
+Nelson was dismayed by the decision of George Spencer, 2nd Earl Spencer, and declared he would rather have received no title than a mere barony.
+However, he was cheered by the attention showered on him by the citizens of Naples, the prestige accorded to him by the kingdom's elite, and the comforts he received at the Hamilton residence.
+He frequently visited their residence to attend functions in his honour, or tour nearby attractions with Emma, who was almost constantly at his side and with whom he had fallen deeply in love.
+Orders arrived from the Admiralty to blockade the French forces in Alexandria and Malta, a task Nelson delegated to his captains Samuel Hood and Alexander Ball.
+Despite enjoying his lifestyle in Naples, even while judging it to be a "country of fiddlers and poets, whores and scoundrels", which he found less than desirable, Nelson began to think of returning to England.
+However, King Ferdinand IV had just faced an extended period of pressure from his wife Maria Carolina of Austria, who was advocating for an aggressive foreign policy towards France, a country which had beheaded her sister and its queen Marie Antoinette five years ago.
 Sir William Hamilton was joined in agreement with Queen Maria Carolina, and the King finally agreed to declare war on France.